Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 \subsection{Results}

-This section shows the results achieved by various deep data hiding models in terms of both robustness and imperceptibility.
-There is no standard dataset universally used for testing deep data hiding models, but COCO \cite{coco} is the most popular.
-Therefore, results achieved using this dataset were compared.
-Many papers record both Bit Error Rate (BER) and Peak Signal-to-Noise Ratio (PSNR), though some only record one.
-It should also be noted that tests were performed using different cover image and watermark dimensions, as noted in the tables, and certain papers simulated a different fixed pool of attacks during testing.
-Therefore, the results are not directly comparable, but merely give a rough indication of relative performance.
+In this section, the robustness and imperceptibility of various deep data hiding models are presented and compared.
+Although there is no universally accepted standard dataset for testing deep data hiding models, COCO \cite{coco} is the most widely used dataset.
+Hence, the results achieved using this dataset were compared.
+Bit Error Rate (BER) and Peak Signal-to-Noise Ratio (PSNR) are the two commonly recorded metrics, although some papers only report one.
+It is important to note that the tests were conducted using different cover images and watermark dimensions, as indicated in the tables.
+Moreover, some papers employed a fixed pool of attacks during testing.
+Therefore, the results are not directly comparable but provide a general indication of the relative performance of the models.

 Table \ref{tab:ber} compares deep data hiding models based on Bit Error Rate (BER), a measure of robustness.
 All models were tested using the COCO \cite{coco} dataset.
-The BER for all models is not directly comparable due to the different resolution of cover images and size of watermark payload.
-For example, a watermark embedded in a higher resolution image can retain integrity without sacrificing encoded image quality, therefore improving robustness.
+The BER for all models is not directly comparable due to the different resolutions of cover images and the size of watermark payload.
+For example, a watermark embedded in a higher-resolution image can retain integrity without sacrificing encoded image quality, therefore improving robustness.
 Conversely, a smaller watermark payload can be embedded with less of a degradation in cover image quality, also improving robustness.

 Table \ref{tab:psnr} compares deep data hiding models based on Peak Signal-to-Noise Ratio (PSNR), a measure of encoded image quality.
 All models were tested using the COCO \cite{coco} dataset.